abenaoboateng/Portfolio/README.md

 [Full Report](/assets/Investigating_the_Attributes_of_Billed_Health_Insurance_Costs.pdf)
 The dataset is known as US Health Insurance Dataset retrieved from Kaggle at: [Kaggle Insurance DataSet](https://www.kaggle.com/datasets/teertha/ushealthinsurancedataset)

-Within this dataset the insurance charge is listed and given with other attributes Age, Sex, BMI, Number of Children, Smoker and Region with atotal of 1338 patients as observations.
+Within this dataset the insurance charge is listed and given with other attributes of Age, Sex, BMI, Number of Children, Smoker and Region with atotal of 1338 patients as observations.
 Through the creation of classification and prediction models we expected there to be attributes of more significance that directly effect the effectiveness of the models produced.
 The biggest predictors are expected to be Age, BMI, Children and Smoker Status each being positively related.
 These stronger correlations are expected to aid in the best classification models being produced from this exploration.

 ![image](https://github.com/abenaoboateng/Portfolio/assets/126977392/31b4cd81-fd08-47f1-8e2d-a5d8d1421843)